cookies-xor-cream/HugoTest/content/posts/poetry/the-pirate-caught-me-curbing.md

 ---
-tags: ['Redacted'] # Daniella
+tags: ['Daniella']
 title: "The Pirate Caught Me Curbing: Pretty Faes Mid-Sprint And Awake"
 date: 2023-03-03
 ---

 I'll mark my path
-And then I'll hound,
+and then I'll hound,
 I'll snake the words
-When they are found.
+when they are found.

 Think of words I waste
-But seldom breathe, then
+but seldom breathe, then
-Bleed the whiskey's taste
+bleed the whiskey's taste
-Till it secedes.
+till it secedes.

 There's a thousand things
 I shouldn't say,
-And even more
+and even more
 I shouldn't think.

 But I'm treading ground
-And marking seas,
+and marking seas,
-On broken boats
+on broken boats
-That slowly sink.
+that slowly sink.

 And if you find
-My dying light:
+my dying light:
-Just bid farewell
+just bid farewell
-Please say goodnight.
+please say goodnight.

 We'll slowly sink,
-We're at the edge,
+we're at the edge,
-So come and teeter
+so come and teeter
-Out from this ledge.
+out from this ledge.

 We'll slowly sink
-Down waterfalls,
+down waterfalls,
-As this planeship of a boat,
+as this planeship of a boat,
-Begins to throttle and to stall.
+begins to throttle and to stall.